iQuHACK/2021_Hybrid-Daemons/README.md

 We then begin with the unbalanced assignment problem where the size of the number of agents A is not equal to number of tasks T. Here, we take the case where A<T. In addition, each task has to be completed a certain number of times which is chosen randoml.
 Thus, we have a 1-D task array of length T which has the values as to how many times that specific task has to be completed.
 This is an equality constraint.
 Thus each agent can either do a certain number of tasks modelled as the discrete variables in DQM.
 There is also an upper bound  𝑈 on the number of tasks that each agent can do.
 We validate against the fulfillment of the constraints in our solution.

+Future works on this project include:
+1. More detailed survey of the constraints that can be implemented in the DQM framework.
+Try to look for simulated annealing based solutions as well and compare the performances of the two.
+2. We can model the preferences of the agents as to how many tasks they want to perform and allot a schedule comfortable to everyone's needs.
+3. This model can work as a sub-module in nurse-scheduling with complicated constraints and far more steps.

 ## Gate-based VQE Game